 The procedures cited below are to be followed in implementing the Board's tuition policy:

-Districts Exchange ADA

-When nonresident students attend school within this District and the two (2) Boards enter into a written contract to educate "any and all" nonresident students, tuition shall not be charged.

-No Exchange

-Where nonresident students or out-of-state students attend a school within the District and the two (2) districts do not enter into a written contract to educate the nonresident/out-of-state students, the amount of tuition shall be set by the Board.
+Where nonresident students or out-of-state students attend a school within the District the amount of tuition shall be set by the Board.

 Tuition may be paid one-half on the opening day of school and the balance paid on the first day school opens in January.

-These students shall be charged a fee based on a schedule established and reviewed annually by the Board.
+These students may be charged a fee based on a schedule established and reviewed annually by the Board.